liufangbaishikele/Soybean_rhizosphere_microbiome/16S-first-RUN_sequence process.md

 *First MiSeq run*

-- The first run yields 5,312,110 reads.
+- The first run yields 5,312,110 reads, with 3,223,228 belongs to cultivar project and 1,309,647 belongs to strigolactone project.
 On average, 71.6% of the quality score is higher than 30.
 After further demultiplexing, we got 4,541,875 reads left.